Tomahawkd/tomahawkd.github.io/course/postgraduate/blockchain.md

   - Unlike say cattle (which eventually die)
 - Not easy to counterfeit
   - Use of watermarks, holograms.

 ## Inflation and Hyperinflation
+### Fiat Money
+Fiat money is a currency (a medium of exchange) established as money, often by government regulation.
+Fiat money does not have intrinsic value and does not have use value.
+It has value only because a government maintains its value, or because parties engaging in exchange agree on its value.

+### Inflation
 - If banks issue too much money (or make lending too easy), then
   - There is more money available than goods to be purchased (at least in the short-term)
   - The price of goods rises (because demand for them exceeds supply)
   - The average price of goods rises, and so we get inflation
     - The rate of increase of prices per unit time.
 - There is no upper limit on the level of inflation
 - Hyperinflation: When inflation rate exceeds 50% per month.

+### Stable Coin
+Stable coins are the digital currencies pegged to the cost of fiat money, or any other asset.
+- is a price stable cryptocurrency
+- whose market price is pegged to another stable asset

+#### Fiat Collateralized
+Backed by a real-world currency.
+Supported by fiat money or physical values (Tether, TrueUSD).

+Pros:
+- Simplest
+- 100% price stable
+- Less vulnerable to hacks since no collateral held on the blockchain

+Cons:
+- Centralized as a trusted custodian must store the fiat
+- Need audits ensure transparency
+- Highly regulated
+- Expensive and slow liquidation to fiat

+#### Crypto-Collateralized
+Backed by a cryptocurrency.
+The price is tied to the value of other cryptocurrencies (Dai).

+Pros:
+- More decentralized
+- Can liquidate cheaply and quickly into underlying crypto collateral
+- Easy for everyone to inspect the collateralization ratio of the stable coin

+Cons:
+- Less price stable than fiat
+- Can be auto-liquidated during a price crash
+- Tied to the health of a particular cryptocurrency
+- Inefficient use of capital
+- Highest complexity

+#### Non-Collateralized
+Stable price by itself using smart contract.
+The price is regulated by the issue of coins, but at the same time it is not supported by either traditional money or other cryptocurrencies (Carbon, Havven).

+Pros:
+- No collateral required
+- Most decentralized and independent
+- Not tied to any cryptocurrency or fiat

+Cons:
+- Most vulnerable to crypto decline or crash with no ability to liquidate
+- Some complexity
+- Difficult to analyse safety bounds or health
+- Require continual growth

 ## functions of cryptocurrencies
 A cryptocurrency may be useful as:
 - A medium of exchange
-- A common measure of value and a unit of account
+- A common measure of value, and a unit of account
 - A store of value
 - A means of anonymous payments
 - A means of deferred payments